christianarcenna/BoiledWaterdb/README.md

 6. Put the php file in the :PATH:\Xamp\htdocs

 In Depth install:

+1. Follow the instructions to install PostgreSQL https://github.com/sealneaward/data-management-lab-7
+2. Install Xamp with default settings
+3. Download the repository from the master branch
-1. Create a database called boiledwaterdb, and create the 5 tables.
+4. Create a database called boiledwaterdb, and create the 5 tables.
 In the folder this read me is in, in "SQL Captures" There is a txt file with all create table statements.
-2. To populate the database, run boiledwaterdbpopulate.py
+5. To populate the database, run boiledwaterdbpopulate.py

 	a.
 Make sure that the file username and passwords are correct